DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

 [IMG2]

-Fig. 2: Google’s Local Search service.
-Source: European Commission.
+("Fig. 2.
+Google’s Local Search service.
+Source: European Commission.")

 Here, the layout is somewhat different, with the rivals’ results placed at the top of the page but in a much smaller shaded area than Google’s